xdata-skylark/libskylark/python-skylark/doc/source/ml.rst

 	* Constructing randomized approximations to Kernel functions *on the fly*
         * Using a distributed optimization solver based on Alternating Directions Method of Multipliers (ADMM)

-The full implementation is described in the following paper:
+The full implementation (under *libskylark/ml*) is described in the following paper:
 	* Sindhwani V. and Avron H., High-performance Kernel Machines with Implicit Distributed Optimization and Randomization, 2014

 Standalone Usage
 -----------------

-Building libskylark creates an executable called skylark_ml under CMAKE_PREFIX_INSTALL/bin.
+Building libskylark creates an executable called **skylark_ml** under CMAKE_PREFIX_INSTALL/bin.
 This executable can be used out-of-the-box for large-scale applications involving kernel-based modeling.

 Input Data Format